kuzanatoliy/questions/NODEJS/CRUD_REST_SERVICE.md

     PUT: /user/{id} -> update user data;
     DELETE: /user/{id} -> delete user;

-  So, request artefacts describe what operation will be using.
-Moreover, it is possible to use one of the NodeJS frameworks like Express, Nest and etc.
+  So, request artefacts describe what operation will have been using.
+Moreover, it is possible to use one of the NodeJS frameworks like Express, Nest, etc.

 </details>